univrs-cloud/virgo/README.md

  * `SETFCAP` (Default: unset)

-   * Setting to `1` will prevent pi-gen from dropping the "capabilities" feature.
+   * Setting to `1` will prevent virgo from dropping the "capabilities" feature.
 Generating the root filesystem with capabilities enabled and running it from a filesystem that does not support capabilities (like NFS) can cause issues.
 Only enable this if you understand what it is.

  * `STAGE_LIST` (Default: `stage*`)

     If set, then instead of working through the numeric stages in order, this list will be followed.
 For example setting to `"stage0 stage1 mystage stage2"` will run the contents of `mystage` before stage2.
 Note that quotes are needed around the list.
-An absolute or relative path can be given for stages outside the pi-gen directory.
+An absolute or relative path can be given for stages outside the virgo directory.

  * `EXPORT_CONFIG_DIR` (Default: `$BASE_DIR/export-image`)

     If set, use this directory path as the location of scripts to run when generating images.
-An absolute or relative path can be given for a location outside the pi-gen directory.
+An absolute or relative path can be given for a location outside the virgo directory.

 A simple example for building Raspberry Pi OS: